Businesses of all kinds start blogging as a way to build up a long-term audience.

 The best opportunities are hidden in your data.

-But if you take the time to set up Google Analytics on your site (it's free), you can get deeper insights, like the average amount of time people spent reading your post, the quality of the readers coming from different sources, and even the number of readers in real-time.
+Whether you’re using a Wordpress blog or the Shopify platform, take the time to set up Google Analytics on your site (it’s free).
+You can get deeper insights, like the average amount of time people spent reading your post, the quality of the readers coming from different sources, and even the number of readers in real time.

 Data can also be used as leverage for bloggers.
 The ability to prove how much traffic you bring in is a huge asset that makes others more likely to want to work with you or gain access to your audience.

-I highly recommend that you create a content calendar to help you keep track of your ideas (and keep yourself on track too).
+I highly recommend you create a content calendar to help you keep track of your ideas (and keep yourself on track, too).

 Thinking about your content mix is also important to get a sense of the scope of your blog and what categories/tags you might use to organize it all as you add more content in the future.